-Today, a medical condition like the one this woman suffered with would be treated by specialists with equipment and resources that have been developed through years of research.
-In Jesus’ day, I can only imagine the practice by which physicians used to treat this bleeding condition, it’s no wonder they only made things worse.
+Today, a medical condition like the one this woman suffered from would have been treated by specialists, using equipment and resources that have been developed through years of research.
+In Jesus’ day, I can only imagine the practice by which physicians used to treat a bleeding condition, it’s no wonder they only made things worse.

 Twelve years of bleeding would leave any woman broken, weak, and without hope.

-What was it about this woman that made her different than all the others who were pressing in?
+What was it about this woman that made her different than all the others pressing in?

 When she touched the robe of the healer, the hopelessness turned into joy, the broken was made whole, the helpless gained strength, and all of the rumors were found to be true….